mateoolarte/miconomy-api/README.md

 - Prisma: Next generation of ORM to work with DB
 - Postgres: Database provider
 - Heroku: Platform as a Service to deploy
-- Typescript: Programming language with static typings
+- Typescript: Programming language with typings
 - Jest: Test runner
 - Git hooks with Husky and Linted staged: To help checking test and formatters before a commit
 - ESLint: Validate the Typescript code style with best practices